-Mechanical issues at the Baker Commodities rendering plant in Kerman has led to an emergency in Kings County for disposing animal carcasses.
+Mechanical issues at the Baker Commodities rendering plant in Kerman led to an emergency in Kings County for disposing animal carcasses last year.
 Image via Google Earth

 Written by David Castellon